-- No TCS, if buyer is liable to deduct TDS under any provision of the Act and has deducted such amount. - Buyer shall not include government, embassy, high commission, consulate, local authority or any other notified person. - No exclusion for export of goods, shall lead to increased cost of exports.
-Clarification is expected as there is no income chargeable to tax in India for such customer in India. - Where the person responsible to collect TCS does not collect tax but the Buyer/ Recipient discharges the full tax, the same would still not absolve the person responsible to collect tax from being treated as assessee in default.
-The benefit of subsequent payment by buyer is not extended to New categories of TCS introduced in this Finance Bill. - Individual / HUF whose total sales / turnover / gross receipts in the previous financial year from exceeds INR 1 crore (Business) or INR 50 lakh (Profession) shall be liable to deduct/ collect tax under all the relevant sections.
+- TCS shall be applicable at the rate of 0.5% (instead of 5%) if the amount being remitted (under LRS scheme) is a loan, within the definition of section 80E, for the purpose of pursuing any education. - No TCS, if buyer is liable to deduct TDS under any provision of the Act and has deducted such amount. - Buyer shall not include government, embassy, high commission, consulate, local authority or any other notified person. - Where the person responsible to collect TCS does not collect tax but the Buyer/ Recipient discharges the full tax, the same would still not absolve the person responsible to collect tax from being treated as assessee in default.
+The benefit of subsequent payment by buyer is not extended to New categories of TCS introduced in this Finance Bill. - Individual / HUF whose total sales / turnover / gross receipts in the previous financial year exceeds INR 1 crore (Business) or INR 50 lakh (Profession) shall be liable to deduct/collect tax under all the relevant sections.
 Earlier, this limit was linked to the monetary limits specified under clause (a) or clause (b) of section 44AB.